yujiahaol68/rossy/README.md

 ## Description

 `rossy` provides out of box full feature RSS Reader API powered by [gin](https://github.com/gin-gonic/gin) and SQLITE.
 You can self-host rossy reader in your local env.
 Just by running released binary can give you exactly the same function like other online RSS reader.
-But your can always keep your data in local.
+But you can also keep your data in local.

 ## Feature